ionic-team/ionic-docs/src/pages/enterprise/identity-vault.md

 <a id="vaulterrorcodes.authfailed"></a>

-###  AuthFailed
+####  AuthFailed

 **AuthFailed**:

-User authentication failed
+User authentication failed.

 ___
 <a id="vaulterrorcodes.biometricsnotenabled"></a>

-###  BiometricsNotEnabled
+####  BiometricsNotEnabled

 **BiometricsNotEnabled**:

-The operation failed because biometric authentication is not enabled
+The operation failed because biometric authentication is not enabled.
+This can occur when biometrics is not supported by the device or when biometrics has not been configured for the device or vault.

 ___
 <a id="vaulterrorcodes.invalidarguments"></a>

-###  InvalidArguments
+####  InvalidArguments

 **InvalidArguments**:

-The operation failed because the provided arguments were invalid
+The operation failed because the some of the vault provided arguments were invalid.

 ___
 <a id="vaulterrorcodes.invalidauthmode"></a>

-###  InvalidAuthMode
+####  InvalidAuthMode

 **InvalidAuthMode**:

-The AuthMode is invalid
+The provided AuthMode is invalid.
+Should be one of [AuthMode](#authmode).

 ___
 <a id="vaulterrorcodes.invalidatedcredential"></a>

-###  InvalidatedCredential
+####  InvalidatedCredential

 **InvalidatedCredential**: